Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: Summary and conclusions

 We find that in the narrow current sheet cases, a small increase in width of the VDF which is an indication of the increase in the perpendicular temperature, $T_\perp$, (Fig.(\ref{fig4}) (a)-(d)) and the cause of this heating is the double layer-type perpendicular electric field $E_\perp \equiv E_x$ (Fig.(\ref{fig8})).
 In the wide current sheet cases we see progressive formation of electron beams (Fig.(\ref{fig4}), (e), (f)) in the perpendicular direction and the cause of these beams is the wave-like perpendicular electric field $E_\perp \equiv E_x$ (Fig.(\ref{fig9})).

 We find that in the case of narrow current sheet electric field parallel (Fig.(\ref{fig5})(b)) and perpendicular (Fig.(\ref{fig8})(b)) to the background magnetic field components, as well as electron beam number density (Fig.(\ref{fig7})(b)), show the formation of electron vortexes, in the beginning of the numerical simulation.
-These vortexes are caused by the KH instability.
+These vortexes {are likely to be caused by the TSI} instability.

 As discussed in the Introduction, \citet{thurgood2016} provided the first robust evidence via PIC simulation that sufficient depth density cavities can de-resonate electron beams from the Langmuir waves.
 In this work we show that similar effect can be achieved by rotational magnetic holes.
 This can potentially explain why some electron beams in the solar wind travel much longer distances than predicted by the quasi-linear theory.
-Of course, our argument works in those cases when electron beams slide along Harris(-like) current sheets, which are often encountered when the different speed solar wind streams collide.
+Of course, our argument works {{\it only} in those cases when electron beams slide along Harris(-like) current sheets which represent narrow magnetic holes with sharp boundaries,} which are often encountered when the different speed solar wind streams collide. {Thus, the magnetic-hole scenario considered in this manuscript cannot explain the frequent presence of electron beams generally seen in the solar wind.
+Indeed, it is commonly accepted that electron beams or strahl electrons widely exist in most of the solar wind without magnetic holes or any other types of current sheets.
+Their existence is more likely to be related to electron transport (such as e.g. time-of-flight \citep{muschietti1990} and other propagation effects) in the heliosphere.}